Houston4444/RaySession/README.md

 You can see documentation on NSM at: http://non.tuxfamily.org/wiki/Non%20Session%20Manager

-Ray Session is being developed by houston4444, using Python3 and Qt5.
+RaySession is being developed by houston4444, using Python3 and Qt5.